Lonami/grammers/grammers-mtproto/DEPS.md

 ## num-bigint

-Used during the generation of the authorization key.
+Used during the generation of the Authorization Key.

 ## sha1

-Used during the generation of the authorization key.
+Used during the generation of the Authorization Key.

 ## bytes